nmrugg/gulp-hash-src/readme.md

             To remove the string entirely, give a blank string and get href="file.css?0123456789abcdef"

-verbose     Whether or not to log info about missing files (default: false)
+verbose     Whether or not to log info about what is happening (default: false)
-            Useful for debugging.
+            Useful for debugging
 ```

 ## License